 What is Hiker’s Knee?

-Hikers knee manifests itself as a dull pain around or behind your kneecap.
+A hiker’s knee manifests itself as a dull pain around or behind the kneecap.
 There could be any number of things that could be causing the pain in the first place.
-The pain is often aggravated by walking up and down inclines, kneeling, squatting or even just overuse, ie. walking long distances.
+The pain is often aggravated by walking up and down inclines, kneeling, squatting, or even just overusing, ie, walking long distances.
 Pretty much everything you’ll be doing on a hike, unfortunately.

 A good set of walking poles can also help transfer some of that pressure from your knees to your arms.